We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 ADV 2.1 is intended for gravel beginners, commuters, and casual all-around riders, so it has entry-level components.

 However, considering the $1,249 price, these components bring excellent value to the table.
-Take a look at the chart below for a complete list of specs and then keep reading to find out even more.
+Take a look at the specs and then keep reading to find out even more.

 Aluminum has been the go-to material when building entry-level and mid-range bikes for decades.
 The reason is simple, it’s an affordable material with excellent properties—light, yet strong.
 Therefore it’s perfect for making bikes.